 T.P.
 Brown: The Maternal Spirit

-How did we lose our perfect Mother?
+How did I lose my perfect Mother?

 My Perfect Mother in the Bible